Mister-Hope/bcrypt-ts/README.md

 - 0 dependencies, with ONLY 8KB Gzip size
 - Written in typescript
-- Provide treeshakable ES module
+- Provide tree-shakable ES module

 ## Usage